8 Steps to Safer Grocery Shopping During COVID-19 Pandemic

 7) Wipe down all your surfaces.

-Once your food has been washed, wiped and put away, wipe down your countertops, cupboard handles, refrigerator handles, kitchen tap and handle, door knobs, and light switches using a disinfectant wipe, warm water and soap, or a bleach solution.
+Once your food has been washed, wiped and put away, disinfect your countertops, cupboard handles, refrigerator handles, kitchen tap and handle, door knobs, and light switches, warm water and soap, or a bleach solution.

 8) Wash your hands one last time with soap and warm water.